Thursday, July 7, 2016

 If you’re wanting to convince shoppers what you’re offering them is valuable, you’d like those shoppers to mentally process the information.
 In our fast-paced world, processing increases purchase probability.

 Mild incongruity—something a bit out of place—kindles processing.
 Incongruity tickles us cognitively and emotionally, so we devote resources to scratching.
-A repeated finding in consumer psychology is that retailers should introduce enough surprise to slow down the shopper for a moment to appreciate the sales message.
-For instance, if a store layout is perfectly predictable, the shopper processes it all immediately and then moves on—beyond the range of a sale that benefits both the purchaser and the retailer.
+Introduce enough surprise to slow down the shopper for a moment to appreciate the sales message.
+If a store layout, for instance, is perfectly predictable, the shopper processes it all immediately and then moves on—beyond the range of a sale that benefits both the purchaser and the retailer.

 Researchers at Belgium’s Hasselt University-Diepenbeek found this to be true with scents used in stores.
 My standard, research-based advice to retailers is to use pleasant fragrances which are already familiar to the shopper or which you make familiar through repetition.
 If a smell hasn’t been encountered before, with associations stored in the brain, it will be complicated for the shopper to decode, so the advantages of instant, subconscious influence are lost.
 Moreover, it’s best when the interpretation of the scent matches the other sensory signals in the surroundings.
 If the merchandise is intended for a male audience, use male fragrances.